It was a busy 2017 summer season for Cary Park’s league teams and tennis captain Chris Clarke!

 The three trophies won by our league sides this summer went on show at the club today.
 Mixed B team captain Sam Garner and Men’s captain Kevin Mowbray showed off the silverware during social tennis, along with some of those who played in the league sides.
 Club, and Mixed A team captain, Chris Clarke said ‘Coming out top of all three leagues that we entered has been a great achievement this year – congratulations to all our players.’

-For full details of our league matches click HERE
+For full details of our summer league matches click HERE

 To see what’s happening in our own Cary Park Singles Box Leagues, click here

 Results of the Cary Park Tennis Club Summer Tournament

 CARY PARK HOLDS ITS FINALS DAY – PART ONE!

 Cary Park Tennis Club held the first of its two Finals Days on Sunday when the Men’s Doubles and Ladies Doubles titles were decided.

 Mike Laukannen and Dominic Bryant overturned a 6-7 first set setback against Chris Clarke and Joe While to take the second set 6-1 and the championship tie-break 10-3.
 In doing so they retained their 2016 title and put the icing on a great year when they both played a large part in Cary Park’s triple league success.